AP EZREAL THE UNHOLY BURST

 Okay...
 Here comes the endless flame...
 I get it, Mejai's Soulstealer is risky, and generally considered unviable.
 I am not about to say AP Ezreal sporting a Mejai's Soulstealer will be seen in a world series any time soon...
 But, Platinum?
 Diamond?
 Sure, it's completely viable and my personal experience, as well as other AP Ezreal players will agree.
 As AP Ezreal you have MANY opportunities all game to pick up sniper kills with your Trueshot Barrage, that's +16ap for every kill you secure.
 Not to mention...
 Ezreal's Essence Flux grants allies attack speed, that means, even if you have to back out of a fight, Essence Flux some allies beforehand, and watch the assists add to your Mejai's Soulstealer.
 AP Ezreal is also essentially ungankable early game - mid game because he doesn't outpush anyone... and if he does for some strange reason, you have Flash + Arcane Shift to escape.
 In team fights, Ezreal rarely dies, and when he does, it's due to extremely hard CC such as Vi or Warwick.
 So make of this what you will, but I'm telling you..
 Mejai's Soulstealer is extremely deadly in the right hands.

 Mejai's Soulstealer Is no longer 1235gp... rather it is now 1400!
-If I'm entirely honest, even though Mejai's Soulstealer now starts with 5 Stacks, the increased initial gold as well as the higher loss of stacks now makes this even more of a risky buy...
+If I'm entirely honest, even though Mejai's Soulstealer builds from Dark Seal the increased gold cost as well as the higher loss of stacks now makes this even more of a risky buy...
 I do still buy it, but now this item is not for the faint of heart... consider replacing it with either a Morellonomicon or an Archangel's Staff.

 Lich Bane: This is the bread and butter of AP Ezreal truly this item is what I feel makes him most viable..
 With Lich Bane nothing in Ezreal's kit scales with less than a 75% AP ratio..
 That's insane damage on every ability.
 This also gives you long range poke that really chunks the enemy's health late game.